- Location: New Jersey

 If you're in the market for one, you can shop online for a child car seat at any time.
 When ordering, be sure the car seat matches your child's height, weight and age.

-- Kids between eight and 18 must wear seat belts regardless of weight.
+- Kids between 8 years old and 18 years old must wear seat belts regardless of weight.

 Call #77 (New Jersey's Aggressive Driver System) if you suspect a driver of being drunk or a road threat.
 Provide the driver's license plate number, vehicle make and model, location, and travel direction.
 Do not try to stop the vehicle on your own.

 Dial 911 if you suspect an unattended child left in a vehicle is in danger from excessive heat or cold.
 Remain with the vehicle, if possible, until authorities arrive.

 Call the local police department or animal control unit if you feel an unattended pet inside a vehicle is at risk.Other Topics in This Section

 Organ Donation Survey

 - Traffic Alerts